-Work to revise the Strategic Plan began last summer.
-During the fall, a committee of approximately 50 community stakeholders led the process.
-The group included parents, students, community and business leaders, retirees, Board of Education representatives, teachers, support staff, and administrators.
+Work by District leaders to revise the Strategic Plan began during the summer of 2017.
+During the fall, the revision process was led by a group of community stakeholders that included parents, students, community and business leaders, retirees, Board of Education members, teachers, support staff, and administrators.
 A public forum and a community survey were used to prioritize potential strategies, and more than 750 stakeholders provided feedback.

 Nov.
 28, 2017, Committee Meeting